 CFM: Stands for Cubic Feet per Minute.
 Commonly used to measure the rate of air flow in an air conditioning system.
 The higher the number, the more air is being forced through the system.

 Centrifugal Compressor: A type of compressor used in vapor compression refrigeration cycles where a rotating impeller is the device which compresses the refrigerant vapor.
-The vapor is drawn into the impeller axially, and is discharged radically after energy is added to the vapor within the impeller.
+The vapor is drawn into the impeller axially, and is discharged racially after energy is added to the vapor within the impeller.

 Centigrade: A temperature scale with the freezing point of water at 0 degrees and the boiling point at 100 degrees at sea level.
 Also known as the Celsius scale.